 Halki ferry: schedules and tickets

 The port of Halki is connected to Athens with ferries departing from the port of Piraeus.
-The Piraeus - Halki ferry route is served at least 2 times a week and the ferry journey lasts about 29 hours.
+The Piraeus - Halki ferry route is served at least 2 times a week by Blue Star Ferries and the ferry journey lasts about 29 hours.

 Tip: the ferry trip from Piraeus to Halki is long and the ferry also travels during the night.
 For that reason, we highly recommend that you book a bed cabin for a more convenient journey.